ortexx/express-brute-store-sequelize/README.md

 # More
 This transport has own method `.clear([lifetime], [callback])`

-You can clear old data using this.
-Lifetime(seconds) option for filtering by "updateAt" field.
+You can clear old data using this.lifetime(seconds) option for filtering by "updateAt" field.